kailashkumar-S/kailashkumar-S/README.md

 </p>

-###### I'm a finance enthusiast with a unique engineering background that has equipped me with a strong foundation in quantitative finance and programming.
-Currently, I'm immersed in an exciting role at a corporate bank where I'm leveraging my skills in Python and R to construct cutting-edge credit risk models.
+<p>I'm a finance enthusiast with a unique engineering background that has equipped me with a strong foundation in quantitative finance and programming.
+Currently, I'm immersed in an exciting role at a corporate bank where I'm leveraging my skills in Python and R to construct cutting-edge credit risk models.</p>

-###### 👨‍💻 I'm passionately exploring a career path that lies at the dynamic crossroads of programming, statistics, and quantitative finance.
-This journey thrills me, and I'm always eager to connect with like-minded individuals who share this exciting vision.
+<p>  👨‍💻 I'm passionately exploring a career path that lies at the dynamic crossroads of programming, statistics, and quantitative finance.
+This journey thrills me, and I'm always eager to connect with like-minded individuals who share this exciting vision.</p>

-###### If you're as captivated by this intersection as I am, or simply want to connect and discuss all things finance, technology, and innovation, feel free to reach out to me at kailashkumar.official@gmail.com.
-Let's embark on this exhilarating journey together. 🙌
+<p>  If you're as captivated by this intersection as I am, or simply want to connect and discuss all things finance, technology, and innovation, feel free to reach out to me at kailashkumar.official@gmail.com.
+Let's embark on this exhilarating journey together. 🙌</p>